yamunmeow/yamun.me/src/content/blog/blog-3.md

 ## Why This Matters
 At one level, it may seem trivial: a restaurant menu in Prague, a festival performance, a plate of food.
 But representation matters because it shapes how communities see themselves and how they are seen by others.
 When diaspora spaces consistently erase or **delegitimize** certain identities, it reinforces the systemic injustices those communities **already face back home.**
 For South Indians, it means constantly being told, explicitly or implicitly, that their foods, languages, and traditions are not really Indian, or at least not Indian enough to be the **default or mainstream**.
-For Kashmiris, it means having their political and cultural autonomy overwritten by the **Indian label** or [**“Madras Prawns in Kashmiri Sauce” (read more here)**](/blog/blog-3/) on a North Indian restaurant menu.
 For Muslims, it means being erased altogether from the picture of “India abroad.”

+> For Kashmiris, it means having their political and cultural autonomy overwritten by the **Indian label** or [**“Madras Prawns in Kashmiri Sauce” (read more here)**](/blog/blog-3/) on a North Indian restaurant menu.

 Food, festivals, and narratives in diaspora are not neutral.
 They are political.
 They reproduce hierarchies, delegitimize difference, and reinforce the power of the mainstream.